MicrosoftDocs/cloud-adoption-framework/docs/ready/azure-setup-guide/regions.md

 Consider your data resiliency needs.
 Regardless of where your data is located, you can move, copy, or access your data from any location globally.

 Some Azure services enable you to store or replicate your data in multiple regions even without the regions being paired.
-For example, [Azure Cosmos DB provides global data distribution](/azure/cosmos-db/distribute-data-globally), [Azure SQL Database provides active geo-replication to another Azure region](/azure/azure-sql/database/active-geo-replication-overview), and [Azure NetApp Files provides cross-region replication](/azure/azure-netapp-files/cross-region-replication-introduction#supported-region-pairs).
+For example, [Azure Cosmos DB provides global data distribution](/azure/cosmos-db/distribute-data-globally), [Azure SQL Database provides active geo-replication to another Azure region](/azure/azure-sql/database/active-geo-replication-overview), [Azure Site Recovery supports recovery to any region](/azure/site-recovery/azure-to-azure-quickstart), and [Azure NetApp Files provides cross-region replication](/azure/azure-netapp-files/cross-region-replication-introduction#supported-region-pairs).

 ### Consider networking for backups